How Long Do Yuzu Last In The Fridge?

 Mold Growth Any form of fuzzy or spotty growth on the skin or at the stem end.

-Texture Changes Soft spots or areas that feel mushy to the touch.
+Texture Changes Soft, squishy spots or areas that feel mushy to the touch.

-It's important not to ignore these visual signs, as they often indicate that the yuzu is no longer fresh and could potentially lead to food-borne illnesses if consumed.
+Do not ignore these visual signs—they often indicate that the yuzu is no longer fresh and could lead to food-borne illness if consumed.

 Smell Test

 The scent of yuzu is distinctively aromatic and citrusy.
-Spoilage can be detected if the yuzu emits an odor that deviates from its natural fragrance.
-Conducting a smell test can help you decide if the yuzu is still edible:
+A smell test helps you decide if the fruit is still edible:

 • Fresh Yuzu: A strong, zesty, and slightly floral scent.